jclgoodwin/notes.joshuagoodw.in/pages/icot-autumn.md

 Entropy and information are measured in bits.

 Entropy quantifies the number of different values a variable can take.
-One bit of entropy = two values because $\log 2 = 1$.
+One bit of entropy = two values because $$ \log_2 2 = 1 $$.

-Bits of information ≤ bit symbols.
-For example, a variable may have take the values 01010 or 11000 (each with probability ½ -- an important condition): that's one bit of information, but multiple bit symbols.
+№ of _bits of information_ ≤ № of _bit symbols_.
+For example, a variable may have take the values `01010` or `11000`
+(each with probability ½ -- an important condition): that's one bit of information, but more than one symbol.
-(Clearly this representation of the variable is sort of inefficient.)
+(Clearly this representation of the variable is sort of inefficient, not optimal.)

 I could go into more detail but it all makes sense.

 ## Lecture 2 -- Probability